Entire cast of ‘Days of Our Lives’ fired, show to go on indefinite hiatus

 TVLine reported the news on Tuesday, adding that NBC has not canceled the show outright.

-It was reported that, since the show shoots months in advance, there are enough episode already completed to air through Summer 2020.
+It was reported that, since the show shoots months in advance, there are enough episodes already completed to air through Summer 2020.

 If NBC does renew “Days”, production could resume in March.
 But, by releasing the entire cast from their contracts, there is no guarantee of who would return.